BSBMGT801 Direct the development of a knowledge management strategy for a business

 Identifying key staff groups

 The first step in the process is to identify the key staff groups in the organisation.
 The key staff are typically those directly involved in the most important business activities.
 In general, the key staff groups are more likely to be those at the front-line, rather than managers or administrative staff.
-This will, of course, depend on the nature and structure of the organisation.
+This will, of Assignment, depend on the nature and structure of the organisation.

 Common staff groups involve: